tallysmartins/noosfero/README.chef.md

 ## Configuration parameters

-All configuration parameters are defined in `nodes.yaml`, with exception of IP addresses, which are defined in different files:
+All configuration parameters are defined in `nodes.yaml`, with exception of IP addresses and ssh configuration, which are defined in different files.
+Each environment are defined on `config/<ENV>/*` and to deploy you're need to use the `SPB_ENV` variable.
+The environment `local` is defined by default.
+The files to configure a new env are:

+- **config.yaml**: any configuration used for the specific environment.
-- for local development, the IP addresses of the Vagrant VMs are defined in config/local/ips.yaml.
+- **ips.yaml**: the IP of each node.

-- for production, you need to create a new file called `config/production/ips.yaml`
+- **ssh_config**: used to login into the machine with the command `rake login:$server`.
+- **iptables-filter-rules**: any iptables configuration needed to the environment.

+If you need to do any changes on the IPs addresses, make sure that the ips.yaml are configure for the right environment.
 You will probably not need to change nodes.yaml unless you are developing the deployment process.

 ## Deploy